Self-Training for Class-Incremental Semantic Segmentation: Related Work

 Recently, the attention of continual learning has also moved to other applications, such as object detection~\cite{shmelkov2017incremental}, and semantic segmentation~\cite{michieli2019incremental,cermelli2020modeling}.
-Shmelkov et al.~\cite{shmelkov2017incremental} propose to use distillation loss on both bounding box regression and classification outputs for object detection.
+Shmelkov et al.~\cite{shmelkov2017incremental} propose to use a distillation loss on both bounding box regression and classification outputs for object detection.
 A incremental few-shot detection (iFSD) setting is proposed in~\cite{perez2020incremental}, where new classes must be learned incrementally (without revisiting base classes) and with few examples.
-Michieli et al. ~\cite{michieli2019incremental} propose to use distillation both on the output logits and intermediate features for incremental semantic segmentation.
-Recently, MiB (Cermelli et al.~\cite{cermelli2020modeling}) achieves the state-of-the-art performance by considering previous classes as background for the current task and current classes as background for distillation.
+Michieli et al.~\cite{michieli2019incremental} propose to use distillation both on the output logits and intermediate features for incremental semantic segmentation.
+Recently, MiB (Cermelli et al.~\cite{cermelli2020modeling}) achieves state-of-the-art performance by considering previous classes as background for the current task and current classes as background for distillation.
 It is also investigated in remote sensing~\cite{tasar2019incremental} and medical data~\cite{ozdemir2018learn} for incremental semantic segmentation.
+In knowledge distillation one trains the new task while distilling the knowledge of the previous model; as a consequence the model might have suboptimal performance on the current task.
+In our approach,we allow the new model to adapt totally to the new task, and then in the second phase we aim to join the knowledge of both the old model and the current temporary model in a new model.

-\subsubsection{Self-Training.}
+\subsubsection{Self-Training}